openvcloud/docs/docs/GridPortal/GridNodes/GridNodes.md

 ![[]](GridNodes.png)

-In the configuration shown above you see a grid of 5 nodes:
+In the configuration shown above you can see a grid of 5 nodes:
-- **ovcmaster** has the **master** role, controlling the grid, and thus controlling all the other grid nodes
+- **ovcmaster** has the **master** role, controlling the grid and thus controlling all the other grid nodes
 - **be-conv-2-01**, **be-conv-2-02**, **be-conv-2-03**, **be-conv-2-04** are all nodes with the **cpunode** and **storagenode** roles, physical machines combining storage and computing, this is where the actual virtual machines are running